dcantill/SIEM---Honeypot/README.md

 <h1>SIEM - Honeypot</h1>

 <h2>Description</h2>
+The project consists of configuring a virtual machine within Microsoft Azure to act as a honeypot to observe live RDP brute-force attacks from around the world.
+A custom PowerShell script collects Windows Event Viewer Log data of failed login attempts to the virtual machine from attackers and maps out their geographical data using a third-party API data collection tool.

-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
+a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
 The utility allows you to select the target disk and choose the number of passes that are performed.
 The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell ISE</b>
-- <b>Remote Desktop Connection</b>
-- <b>Microsoft Azure</b>
-- <b>Microsoft Sentinel</b>
++ <b>PowerShell ISE:</b> to </b>
++ <b>Remote Desktop Connection:</b> to establish a connection to the virtual machine</b>
++ <b>Microsoft Sentinel:</b> to create honeypot</b>
-- <b>IP Geolocation API</b>
++ <b>IP Geolocation API:</b> to track API geo data</b>
-- <b>Event Viewer</b>
++ <b>Event Viewer</b>
-- <b>Windows Defender Firewall</b>
++ <b>Windows Defender Firewall: to open up the virtual machine to brute force attacks</b>

 <h2>Environments Used </h2>